In Author/Survivor Jodee Blanco’s Own Words

 A little background on me:

 I’m a survivor of school bullying and author of the New York Times bestselling memoir Please Stop Laughing At Me….
-As anti-bullying’s first voice, I’m one of the pioneers of the movement, having dedicated my life to this issue for over two decades.
+As anti-bullying’s first voice, I’m one of the pioneers of the movement, having dedicated my life to this issue for two decades.
 I travel to schools and communities, sharing my story to motivate change.